marklogic/flux/docs/getting-started.md

     ./bin/nt import_files --connectionString "my-user:my-secret@localhost:8000" ...

-Options can be read from a file; see the [Common Options](common-options.md) guide for more information.
+Options can also be read from a file; see the [Common Options](common-options.md) guide for more information.

-As the documentation for NT is built out, you will typically be able to find a number of features in the list of command options that are not yet documented.
-Documentation will eventually encompass all options, but prior to the 1.0 release, you should expect to use `help name_of_command` to understand everything you can do with a particular command.

 ## Importing data